UPPER SCIOTO VALLEY SCHOOLS

 1. Knowingly representing the work of others as one’s own;

 2. Using, obtaining, or providing unauthorized assistance on examinations, papers, or any other academic work;

 3. Forging a signature to certify attendance, completing a course assignment, or any other gain for any purpose not authorized;

 4. Altering a teacher’s grade book or computer records;

-Removing tests or parts of tests with the knowledge or consent of the
+8. Removing tests or parts of tests with the knowledge or consent of the faculty member;

-Stealing, using or accepting stolen copies of test or answer keys;
+9. Stealing, using or accepting stolen copies of tests or answer keys;

 10. Committing any other violation intended to obtain credit for work that is not one’s own.